So far in our blog series about why it’s probably time your statistical process control (SPC

 And analysis can be performed across any dimension, from enterprise-wide all the way down to individual processes, with a few clicks of the mouse or taps of the finger.
 And that analysis is continuously updated.

-This culminates in highly efficient data insights that can be leveraged to optimize manufacturing process in real time and, proactively, this maximizes opportunities for increasing efficiency and productivity.
+This culminates in highly efficient data insights that can be leveraged to optimize manufacturing processes in real time and, proactively, this maximizes opportunities for increasing efficiency and productivity.

 Working hand-in-hand with data collection are the real-time notifications that operators need to fulfill their responsibilities to the best of their abilities.
 Notifications in Enact can be generated for manufacturing limit and statistical violations, checklist violations, and missed data collections.